 Into a deep large pot add your olive oil and heat for a few seconds before adding your onions.
 Sautee on medium heat for 5 minutes or until translucent and then add your garlic.
 Cook for another 2 minutes before adding the rest of your ingredients.
-Give everything a good mix, bring to a boil then simmer on low with lid on for 1 hour.
+Give everything a good mix, bring to a boil then simmer on low with the lid on for 1 hour.
 During this time you can either relax or make your bechamel!

-For the bechamel, melt your butter on low heat in a medium sized pot.
+For the bechamel, melt your butter on low heat in a medium-sized pot.
 Once melted, add your flour, stir till a ball or more lumpy consistency appears.
 Add your nutritional yeast and stir more.
 Now, slowly add your milk and whisk aggressively while cooking on medium-high heat.
 Stir till you’ve added all your milk and a more silky smooth sauce comes together.
-Add your cheese, reduce heat and stir – this may take 2-3 minute to melt depending on your vegan cheese.
+Add your cheese, reduce heat and stir – this may take 2-3 minutes to melt depending on your vegan cheese.
 At the last minute season to taste and add a dash of lemon.
 Remove from heat and set aside.

 Preheat oven to 375F and line a baking sheet with parchment.